Talkala logo

 Talkala does not always confirm whether a specific email already has an account when you try to sign up, resend verification, or request a password reset.
 That is intentional.

-So Talkala uses neutral wording in a few account flows.
-You might see instructions like `check your inbox` even when the system is deliberately not confirming whether that email is new, already verified, or already attached to an account.
+That is why some account screens use neutral wording.
+You might see `check your inbox` even when Talkala is not saying whether the email is new, already verified, or already attached to an account.

-Some public account and contact forms can also ask for a quick security check before they send email or route a message.
-That extra step is there to slow down automated abuse, not to collect more personal data from you.
+Some public account and contact forms can also ask for a quick bot check before sending an email or message.
+That step slows automated abuse.
+It is not there to collect extra personal data.

 • Sign-up can send you to the same next-step screen whether the email is brand new or already tied to an account.